Abbasid dynasty: Dynasties of Abbasid descent

-Meanwhile, the Wadai Empire related a similar origin, with descent from a man by the name of Salih ibn Abdullah ibn Abbas, whose father Abdullah was an Abbasid prince who fled Baghdad for Hijaz upon the Mongol invasion.
-He had a son named Salih who would grow to become an "able jurist" and a "very devout man".
-The Muslim ulama on pilgrimage in Mecca met him and, impressed by his knowledge, invited him to return with them to Sennar.
-Seeing the population's deviation from Islam, he "pushed further" until he found the Abu Sinun mountain in Wadai where he converted the local people to Islam and taught them its rules, after which they made him sultan, thus laying the foundations of the Wadai Empire.
+The rulers of the Wadai Empire claimed descent from the Abbasids in some traditions.
+They claimed descent from a man by the name of Salih ibn Abd Allah ibn Abbas, whose father Abd Allah was an Abbasid prince who fled Baghdad for the Hijaz upon the Mongol invasion.
+He had a son named Salih who was invited to Sennar by some Muslim ulama while on pilgrimage in Mecca.
+He is said to have continued to Wadai, where he converted the local people to Islam, after which they made him sultan, laying the foundations of the Wadai Empire.